TikTok as a career: Long Islanders use social media to grow businesses

 Murphy was born with his legs facing backward — his kneecaps and feet were in the opposite direction, he says.
 At age 4, he had his legs amputated.
 The plan was for him to wear prosthetic legs, but his residual limbs weren’t able to bear the weight, so he stopped using them: “It’s like wearing shackles,” he says.
 “Why not just embrace who I am?”

 Murphy goes to schools across the country talking about goal setting and overcoming adversity.
-He talks about how he has become successful as a wrestler in high school and at Penn State University.
+He talks about how he became successful as a wrestler in high school and at Penn State University.
 “They’re always surprised,” he says.
 “Once I go down to a wrestling practice and roll around on a mat with them, they get it.”

 During visits to schools, he’ll take videos with the students and post them.
 “I’m always looking for different ways to promote myself, put myself out there,” he says.